 These work style socks also feature a ventilated breathing channel that allows for enhanced air circulation.
 Aside from moisture control, these Dickies work socks feature compression around the arch for increased arch support, as well as a reciprocated and reinforced heel for a better fit than the competitors.

 - Compression around the arch and ankle for more comfort and support

 - Durable materials and snug fit

 - Features moisture control materials and a breathing channel to keep your feet cool

 - Dickies is a highly trusted brand and is known for comfort and functional

-- Extra-thick work sock to protect your feet from the dangers of hard labor
+- Extra-thick sock for work boots to protect your feet from the dangers of hard labor

 - Many impostors are selling cheap knock-offs.
 Make sure you are purchasing genuine Dickies work socks to avoid disappointment.

 Best Work Socks for Non-Extreme Weather: Carhartt Men’s 2 Pack Full Cushion Socks